xotaina/Employee-Tracker/README.md

 # Employee Tracker

 ## Description
-The Employee Tracker is a CLI program that allows users to view, add, and manage employee departments and roles within a database utilizing SQL commands.
-The system is designed to streamline employee management in an intuitive and user-friendly way.
+The Employee Tracker is a CLI program that enables users to view, manage, and add employee details, departments, and roles within a database using SQL commands.
+It provides a clear and convenient interface for managing employee data and is particularly useful for HR and management teams.

 ## Author
 Taina Barreau

 ## Installation Guide
-1. Clone the repository from this link: [https://github.com/xotaina/employee-tracker](https://github.com/xotaina/employee-tracker)
+1. Clone the repository from this link: [https://github.com/xotaina/employee-tracker-m12](https://github.com/xotaina/employee-tracker-m12)
-2. Open your terminal.
-3. Navigate to the cloned repository folder.
+2. Open your terminal and navigate to the cloned repository folder.
-4. Install the `inquirer` package to enable prompts by running `npm i inquirer@8.2.4`
-5. Install the `mysql2` module by typing `npm install mysql2`
-6. After installation, you're all set to run the program by executing `node index.js`

-**Note:** When adding an employee, department or role, you will be prompted to type in their respective IDs.
-The user must input the ID correctly based on how many entries already exist in the table.
-For example, if there are six entries in the table, the user must type in '7' for the ID prompt.
-This will append the new values at the end of the table.
+3. Run `npm install` to install the necessary dependencies, namely `npm i inquirer@8.2.4` for prompts and `mysql2` for SQL commands.
+4. Run the program with `node index.js`.

-## Collaborators
+## Usage
-Walsh Vaz
+Upon launching the program, you will be greeted with a message "Welcome to the Employee Tracker" and prompted to choose from a list of tasks such as "View all departments", "View all roles", "View all employees", "Add a department", "Add a role", "Add an employee", or "Update an employee role".

+Depending on the task you select, the program will guide you through the necessary steps.
+For example, if you choose to add a department, you will be prompted to enter the department name and ID, which will then be added to the department table.

-## Github Repository
+## GitHub Repository
-Please find the source code on Github at [https://github.com/xotaina/employee-tracker](https://github.com/xotaina/employee-tracker).
-We value your contributions and feedback.
+You can find the source code on GitHub at [https://github.com/xotaina/employee-tracker-m12](https://github.com/xotaina/employee-tracker-m12).